 You may have wondered how to handle opening wines of a distinguished age.
 Our Director of Education, Lily Hays, has put together a short guide to help you get the absolute best from your long-kept and most cherished bottles of wine.
 Enjoy!

-STORE – Make sure to store your older wines on their sides until you are ready to pop the cork, at which point, place them somewhere cool and out of the sun, upright, for at least 24 hours.
+STORE – Make sure to store your older wines on their sides until you are ready to pop the cork, at which point, place them upright for at least 24 hours in a cool place and out of the sun.
 This will allow suspended sediment to settle on the bottom of the bottle.

 OPEN – In case the cork is not in great condition anymore, we do suggest using a Durand or an “ah-so” to remove it, or pulling very carefully with a wine key with a long worm (aka, the screw element).